Communication Resources and Tools

 NC State — and its brand — were built for times like these.

-The university remains purposeful, intellectual, innovative and courageous, and our existing messaging — about solving problems, adapting to changing circumstances and preparing graduates for life beyond campus — is fitting for this moment.
+The university remains purposeful, intellectual, innovative and courageous, and our existing messaging — about solving problems, adapting to changing circumstances and preparing graduates for life beyond campus — is especially fitting right now.

-That said, there are some aspects of NC State’s work that deserve special emphasis during the coronavirus outbreak:
+That said, there are some aspects of NC State’s work that deserve special emphasis during the pandemic:

 - Continuity: NC State remains open.
 Even when on-campus operations are limited, our teaching, research and partnership activities persist.
 We are resilient.
 The good we do doesn’t stop.